FelipeZanini/HangMan/README.md

 ## Validator Testing

-- No errors were returned when passing through the official [PEP8](https://pep8ci.herokuapp.com/) validator.
+- No errors were returned when passing through the official [PEP8](https://pep8ci.herokuapp.com/)() validator.

 ## Bugs

-- BLA BLA
+- When I wrote the function to check if the guess was in the word, the code unexpectedly appended two characters in the same index list, if they both were in the word, causing me a problem to evaluates when the game was finished, that error occurred because I allowed the user to input two characters strings as a guess, the solution was to accept only the whole word or one single character.

+- When I fixed the bug described above, I didn't get the expected logical result when I inputed the word to be guessed, that happened because I was checking if the user inputted only one letter before checking if the user had guessed the whole word, in other words, was a flow bug.

 # Deployment